State Law Guide · Updated January 2026

 What happens if a Washington dealer is late refunding me?

-Under Washington law, a 10% penalty is added to any refund not paid within 30 days of returning the contract.
-After the free look period, pro-rata refunds also carry the same penalty for late payment.
+Under RCW 48.110.075, a one-time 10% penalty is added to any refund not paid within 30 days of returning the contract.
+This is a single penalty, not a recurring monthly charge.

 How much notice must a Washington provider give before cancellation?